-Determining Whether Respondent Lacks rights or legitimate interests in the disputed domain name:
+B. Determining Whether Respondent Lacks rights or legitimate interests in the disputed domain name:

-To establish the second of the three elements, the Complainant must demonstrate that Respondent lacks rights and legitimate interests in the disputed domain name.
+To establish the second of the three elements, the Complainant must first demonstrate that Respondent lacks rights and legitimate interests in the disputed domain name.
 Recognizing that the proof for establishing this element is under the Respondent's control, the Complainant may satisfy this burden by offering a prima facie case based on such evidence as there is, thus shifting the burden to the Respondent to produce evidence to overcome the presumption that it lacks rights or legitimate interests in the disputed domain name.
 See Advanced International Marketing Corporation v.
-AA-1 Corp, FA 780200 (Forum November 2, 2011) (finding that a complainant must offer some evidence to make its prima facie case and satisfy Policy paragraph 4(a)(ii).
+AA-1 Corp, Forum Claim No. FA 780200 (finding that a complainant must offer some evidence to make its prima facie case and satisfy Policy paragraph 4(a)(ii).

-Here, the Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
-It states that it did not authorize the Respondent to register the disputed domain name, the Respondent is not using the disputed domain name for any bona fide use, nor can it claim to be known by the name "COURIR" as the Registrar disclosed name is joyin ss located in Florida, USA.
+The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
+It states that it did not authorize the Respondent to register the disputed domain name, the Respondent is not using the disputed domain name for any bona fide use, nor can it claim to be known by the name " NEXGARD" as the Registrar disclosed Respondent's name is Ronnachai Nakapun located in Thailand.